Muzaffar Hasan

-Muzaffar Hasan (born 22 July 1902) was an Indian nationalist leader from Uttar Pradesh, serving Indian National Congress or Congress Party organization at city level, alongside with Pandit Jawaharlal Nehru, in Allahabad.
+Muzaffar Hasan (born 22 July 1902) was an Indian nationalist leader from Uttar Pradesh, serving Indian National Congress or Congress Party organization at city level, alongside Pandit Jawaharlal Nehru, in Allahabad.
 As a party worker, he took part in protest rallies against British rule, facing police action with imprisonment in jail, many times, between 1920 and 1947.
 Muzaffar Hasan served as minister in Uttar Pradesh government of Congress party (1952 - 1969).

 Early life

 Muzaffar Hasan was born on 22 August 1902 in Allahabad district, Uttar Pradesh.
 His father's name was Shah Haider Hasan who shared relationship with people from the historic Sayyid and Shaikh families in Allahabad Division.
 He learned basic Arabic, Farsi and Urdu books from his local teachers in Phulpur, Allahabad at an early age.
 He was too young to participate actively in the Indian Home Rule movement and Khilafat movement against British rule in the early 1900s.
 Later from 1920 to 1947, as a member of Congress party, he participated in satyagraha, a kind of non-violent, but mass-based civil disobedience, aimed at complete independence from British rule promoted by Mohandas Gandhi.